 4. Custom Slicing for Special Occasions

 Certain events, like birthday parties, office lunches, or casual get-togethers, might call for specific slicing preferences.
 Some people prefer more slices to encourage sharing or to fit the theme of the event.
-For example, cutting the pizza into 12 slices at a party may allow guests to sample different pizzas and enjoy the social aspect of sharing.
+Exactly!
+Cutting the pizza into 12 slices at a party is a great way to encourage variety and sharing.
+It allows guests to try different flavors without committing to a huge portion, and it makes the meal feel more social and interactive.
+Plus, smaller slices mean you can easily accommodate more people, making it a perfect choice for larger gatherings.

 Tools to Cut Slices Evenly (e.g., Pizza Cutter, Wheel)